Cardiff, UK Guide

 Airport

-Cardiff Airport (CWL) is located approximately 12 miles (19 km) southwest of Cardiff city centre.
-The most convenient way to travel from the airport to the city is by train.
+Cardiff Airport (CWL) is located approximately 12 miles (19 km) southwest of the city center.
+The easiest way to get from the airport to Cardiff is by train.
 The Airport train station is a short walk from the terminal, and trains run regularly to Cardiff Central station.
 Alternatively, you can take the T9 bus service, which connects the airport to Cardiff Central Bus Station.
-Taxis and ride-sharing services are also readily available outside the terminal.
+Taxis and ride-sharing services are also available.

 Attractions